wevisdemo/parliament-watch/README.md

 ## 🍭 Design System

 The project design system is based on Carbon Design System v10 with some modification.
 Custom theme is defined with scss in [src/styles/carbon/](src/styles/carbon/).
-To reduce overhead on development, we compile Carbon related stylesheet into _src/styles/carbon/precompiled.css_ with `yarn compile:sass` command.
+To reduce overhead on development, we compile Carbon related stylesheet into _src/styles/carbon/precompiled.css_ with `yarn sass:build` command.

 ### Typography